fluty84/PlantApp/README.md

 - Download and install => https://drive.google.com/file/d/1ggYENygXkqq3UjF0vFDGviCCUClzamas/view?usp=sharing

-- You should have permissions to install from unknown sources
+- You should have/give permissions to install from unknown sources.
-- Don't be afraid about the warnings, you can check all code ;)
+- Don't be afraid about the security warnings, you can check all code ;)